NASCAR O'Reilly Auto Parts Series at Darlington Raceway: Manufacturer wins

-Fall race
+September race

-The fall race as a NASCAR O'Reilly Auto Parts Series race at Darlington Raceway in Darlington, South Carolina that has been held on occasion since 1983.
-The race was held on the weekend of the NASCAR Cup Series' Southern 500.
-Christopher Bell was the last winner of the event in 2024.
-The event will return in 2026.
+The Fleetio 200 has been held on occasion since 1983.
+The race is held on the weekend of the NASCAR Cup Series' Southern 500.
+Sheldon Creed is the defending winner of the event in 2026.

+History

-The original running of this race was held in 1983 as a 250-mile race in order to meet South Carolina's blue laws, since the Southern 500 was held on Monday, that required race distances to be scheduled for at least 250 miles (184 laps).
+The original running of this race was held in 1983 as a 250 mi race in order to meet South Carolina's blue laws, since the Southern 500 was held on Monday, that required race distances to be scheduled for at least 250 miles (184 laps).
+The race was sponsored by Sport Clips and the VFW (after sponsoring the spring race) from 2015–2024, under different names.
+In 2025, the race was taken off the schedule before being added on for 2026, with Fleetio taking the sponsorship rights.